When My mom bought me home from hospital

 come in useful again.

-where it is and what we wanted in the first place.
+often forgetting why we wanted it in the first place.

 “I hope she takes after her mom.”

-I ignored them as I cradled my new-born, writing a poem in my head.
+I ignored them as I cradled my new born, writing a poem about her in my head.

-Poetry again I know, I was surprised as you.
+Poetry I know, I was as surprised as you.

 But us yampys are drawn to poetry like